 - When the garlic is perfectly golden, add the mushrooms, salt and herbs, stir so the salt can help draw out the mushroom liquid, then cover the pan, cooking on medium heat, and allow the mushrooms to give up their juice and halt the cooking of the garlic.
 The mushrooms should give off a good amount of water.

-- Once the mushrooms have wilted and given up their juice, add the water and vinegar, then bring the mixture to a rolling boil.
+- Once the mushrooms have wilted and their liquid has released, add the water and vinegar, then bring the mixture to a rolling boil.

 - Finally, put the mushrooms in a quart jar, pack them down, then bring the liquid back to a boil, and pour the boiling liquid over the mushrooms.
 Wiggle a chopstick around in the jar to get out air pockets, adding extra pickling liquid as needed.
 From here the mushrooms can be stored in the fridge and will last for months as long as they're kept under their liquid.